f5devcentral/f5-agility-labs-sslviz/docs/class5/module6/lab2.rst

 About Thunder Client API Collections
 --------------------------------------------------------------------------------

 #.
-Click on the **Collections** tab in the Thunber Client top menu bar, and then click on the pre-loaded collection called **sslo-api-collection-v1** to expand it.
+Click on the **Collections** tab in the Thunder Client top menu bar, and then click on the pre-loaded collection called **sslo-api-collection-v1** to expand it.

 #.
 There are several folders within this collection.
 Click on the **Create SSLO Deployment** folder to expand it.